 Some children born with CMV will not have any health problems, others will have more serious problems.
 Our team of volunteers has been chosen to cover a range of different issues that families may face.

-Sarah's son was born with some symptoms of CMV but he was not diagnosed until he was nearly 3 years old.
-Initially, his problems appeared to be physical and he had calcification of the brain.
-He is profoundly deaf and this was also diagnosed late.
-He is now aged 17 and has a cochlear implant.
-After much determination he has overcome most of the motor issues and balance issues.
-Due to his deafness and a language disorder he is academically behind his peers and is at a special school for the deaf.
-Her son is very happy, outgoing and has a great sense of humour.
+Sarah's son was born with some symptoms of CMV but was not diagnosed until he was nearly 3 years old.
+He is now aged 18, profoundly deaf with a cochlear implant.
+After much determination he has overcome most of his earlier motor and balance issues.
+He is very happy and outgoing and has a great sense of humour.

-Jan Pearman, East Sussex.
 Key experiences: Teacher of the Deaf.
-Severe cerebral palsy, blind, epilepsy.
+Severe cerebral palsy, blind, epilepsy

-Jan's granddaughter was born with CMV.
-She is severely affected but is a strong little lady with the most amazing smile.
+Jan's granddaughter was born with CMV and is severely affected.
 As a Teacher of the Deaf, Jan was barely aware of CMV, let alone the possible consequences.

 Our volunteers are not health professionals but we do have medical professionals that we can refer to if necessary.
 However, they will happily support you through decisions you need to make and talk about your experiences and concerns as well as their own experiences.